 There’s a huge variety of beaches to choose from of varying sizes, most of which have white sands and crystal clear waters.
 Families can choose from staying in a small secluded resort with basic amenities such as the fishing village of Appolonas or a more lively resort such as Agios Prokopios.

-There’s plenty of sightseeing to be done in Naxos too, from ancient ruins of the temple of – and the prehistoric acropolis to exploring the winding streets of the old town all the way up to the old castle.
+There’s plenty of sightseeing to be done in Naxos too, from ancient ruins of the temple of – and the prehistoric acropolis to exploring the winding streets of the old town up to the old castle.

 Naxos is the greenest island in the Cyclades and grows most of the food for the region.
 Make sure you try some local food at one of the many family tavernas – especially the signature Naxos potatoes.